carlosevia/carlosevia-netlify/pages/academic-information.md

 layout: page
 title: Academic information
 section: '{{name}}'

-intro_paragraph: >-
+---

 I received my Ph.D. in Technical Communication and Rhetoric from the Department of English at Texas Tech University in May 2004.
 I also hold a Master's in Computer Systems from Universidad La Salle, in Mexico City, and a B.A. in Communication from the Instituto de Ciencias Sociales de Mérida (ICSMAC), in Yucatan, Mexico.
----

 ## Courses

 In spring 2019, I am teaching COMM 2034: Visual Media.

 ## Student committees

-* Allison Hutchison (Rhetoric and Writing), doctoral dissertation (committee chair).
+- Allison Hutchison (Rhetoric and Writing), doctoral dissertation (committee chair).
-* Tana Schiewer (Rhetoric and Writing), "The Nonprofit Mission Statement as Genre: Speech Acts, Social Facts, and Ecologies."
+- Tana Schiewer (Rhetoric and Writing), "The Nonprofit Mission Statement as Genre: Speech Acts, Social Facts, and Ecologies."
 Doctoral dissertation (committee member).
 Graduated Fall 2017.
 * Jessica Beckett (Rhetoric and Writing), "Negotiating Expertise: The Strategies Writing Program Administrators Use to Mediate Disciplinary and Institutional Values."
 Doctoral dissertation (committee member).
 Graduated Spring 2017.
 * Ivette Valenzuela (Biomedical and Veterinary Sciences), "Community-based Lifestyle Intervention for Underserved Hispanics with Pre-Diabetes and Type 2 Diabetes in Southwest Virginia."
 Doctoral dissertation (committee member).
 Graduated Fall 2015.
 * Brittany Hoskins (English), "The Rhetoric of Commoditized Vulnerabilities: Ethical Discourses in Cybersecurity."
 Master's thesis (committee member).
 Graduated May 2015.